shawnyama/zelda-timelines/src/data/GUIDE.md

      - If a vast time gap passes between games use `EdgeDistance.ALongTimePasses`
        - eg. The Ancient Calamity happened 10,000 years ago before Breath of the Wild
      - Tips:
-       - If using the `EdgeDistance` enumerator is not giving you the distance you are expecting (too small/too large), feel free to use a regular number (play around with it until it looks proper)
+       - If using the `EdgeDistance` enumerator is not giving you the distance you are expecting (too small/too large), feel free to use a regular number instead (play around with it until it looks proper)
        - Distance is not meant to be applied to a perfect scale.
 For example if you compare the events happening in parallel in the Triforce timeline we can't say that they are occuring at the same time.
 That's fine, focus on making the distance look good where possible.
 5. Add the `style` property to edges that require different styling:
    - Assign thick edges between games that have the same incarnation of Link with `EdgeStyle.Thick`